Some of the most important legal sites and resources in Northern Ireland.

 also provide input to support the DOJ in its programme of work to reform legal aid.

-Northern Ireland Human Rights Commission tries to make sure
+Northern Ireland Human Rights Commission champions and guards

-government and other public bodies protect the human rights of everyone in Northern Ireland.
+the rights of all those who live in Northern Ireland.

 They also help people understand what their human rights are and what they can do if their rights